 Pte Ernest David Harrison panel 11

-He also was the brother of Cpl Arthur John Harrison who was killed in action in the same regiment on June 10 1944 age 23 in the B Coy near Putot en Bessin France.
-He was thereafter buried in Bretteville sur Laize France grave 6-C-12.
+He o was also the brother of Cpl Arthur John Harrison who was killed in action in the same regiment on June 10 1944 age 23 in the B Coy near Putot en Bessin France.
+He was thereafter buried in Bretteville sur Laize France in grave 6-C-12.

 He was a jitney driver and member of the Church of England.
-He liked bowling, skating, shows, dances and read a little.
+He enjoyed bowling, skating, shows, dances and read a little.

 He enlisted on March 1 1944 in Vancouver and he went on September 5 overseas to the UK and he went thereafter on November 4 1944 to NW Europe.